NicolasReiner/Instaview/README.md

 # Test the gem
 ruby bin/instaview test

+# Using the Selenium method (default)
+ruby bin/instaview instagram

-# Using the HTTP method (recommended, more reliable)
+# Using the HTTP method (fallback/diagnostic)
 ruby bin/instaview instagram http

-# Using the Selenium method (full automation, may have issues with anti-bot measures)
-ruby bin/instaview instagram selenium

 # Or if installed as a gem
 instaview username_here http